 Separate work and leisure Hybrid work can help sort out life's puzzles, but there is a risk that the border between work and leisure can be eroded.
-Being clear about what is expected of the employees, when they should be accessible and how communication is to occur is important for preventing stress.
-With remote working, it is a good idea to establish procedures so that the working day has a clear beginning and end.
-Draw up a schedule with a lunch hour and breaks
+Being clear about what is expected of the employees, when to be accessible and how communication is to occur is important for preventing stress.
+When remote working, establish procedures so that the working day has a clear beginning and end.
+Draw up a schedule with a lunch hour and breaks.

-Check out the ergonomics at home Put a cushion in the curve of the back if you are sitting on a normal chair and sit on a cushion if the chair is too low.
+Check out the ergonomics Put a cushion in the curve of the back if you are sitting on a normal chair and sit on a cushion if the chair is too low.
 Your forearms should be able to rest on the table without your shoulders being hunched.
 Look around at home; are there any other places where you could work?
-For example, a shelf or a chest of drawers might be able to double as a standing desk.
+For example, a chest of drawers might be able to double as a standing desk.